fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

     As in <a href="#references">[2]</a>, we include among the features the first 4 principal components, which are estimated on all the time series, and the first 4 lags of all the time series, including the lags of the principal components and the lags of the target time series.
+This results in approximately 500 features, even though the exact number of features changes over time, depending on how many time series are included in each vintage.
     </p>

     <img